-- Books: Four electronic renewals are allowed, including those you request in person completed by a Circulation Manager at the Circulation Desk.
-After four renewals, items must be presented to the Circulation Desk staff.
+- Books: Two electronic renewals are allowed, including those you request in person completed by a Circulation Manager at the Circulation Desk.
+After two renewals, items must be presented to the Circulation Desk staff.

 - Videotapes, DVDs, LPs, and Non-Musical Audiotapes: Two remote electronic renewals are allowed for items not overdue.

 - Equipment loans, Interlibrary loans: See their policies: Media Equipment Loans Interlibrary Loans

 - Books (Valpo-owned or from Interlibrary Loan): Return books to the book drop at the Christopher Center Circulation Desk.